Your Cart

 What is chlamydia?

-Chlamydia is a sexually transmitted infection (STI) caused by the bacteria Chlamydia trachomatis.
-It’s one of the most common sexually transmitted infections but often goes unnoticed because it frequently presents no symptoms, especially in women.
+Chlamydia is a sexually transmitted infection (STI) caused by the bacterium Chlamydia trachomatis.
+It’s one of the most common sexually transmitted infections, but it often goes unnoticed because it frequently presents no symptoms, especially in women.

 Chlamydia is passed through vaginal, anal, or oral sex with someone who is infected.
 Since it often doesn’t cause symptoms, many people don’t realize they have it, which increases the risk of passing it on to others.